Which employees are eligible to participate in Pearson’s plans?

 *Limited Term employees are not eligible for Disability benefits.

-Dependents are eligible to participate in Pearson’s plans as long as they are:
+Which of my dependents are eligible to participate in Pearson’s plans?

 - Your legal spouse (including common-law spouses)